Groups, Orders, and Dynamics: Almost-Periodicity

-{\bf A substitute to the space of left-orders.} The previous construction allows replacing the space of left-orders of a given left-orderable group by an object provided with a flow which is more natural when dealing with dynamical realizations.
+The previous construction allows replacing the space of left-orders of a given left-orderable group by an object that is provided with a flow and is more natural when dealing with dynamical realizations.